Joy-of-AI/ml-api-rate-limiter/README.md

 ## Protecting the Performance of Production Machine Learning APIs with Effective Rate Limiting

 ### Summary
 - The code sends multiple HTTP GET requests to a specified API endpoint.
 - It checks the status code of each response and handles cases for successful requests (200 OK) and rate-limiting responses (429 Too Many Requests).
+- If not rate-limited, it mentions how many more requests the client can send, followed by the timing left to send those requests.
 - If rate-limited, it extracts the Retry-After header to determine how long to wait before making another request.
 - It also handles exceptions that might occur during the HTTP request process.

 ### Introduction
 Deploying machine learning (ML) models, including large language models (LLMs), to production is a crucial step in making them accessible and useful in real-world scenarios.
 However, deploying a model isn't just about making it available; it also involves ensuring it operates efficiently, remains available, and is protected from misuse or overloading.